 Only months ago I was working in an annoyingly stressful job for a well know international charity.
-Strip away any romantic ideas you may have about the charity sector – It can be as stressful as any private sector job.
-I was working 16 hour days sometimes, drove 30,000 miles in a year, chased and busted a gut for ever increasing, unachievable targets.
+Strip away any romantic ideas you may have about the charity sector – It can be as stressful as any private-sector job.
+I was working 16 hour days sometimes, drove 30,000 miles in a year, chased and busted a gut for ever-increasing, unachievable targets.

+I hadn’t slept properly in well over a year and I had little energy to do anything else when I wasn’t working.
+I had forgotten who I was, what I was good at, what I enjoyed, what excited me, what made me belly laugh; what made me tick.
 I tried so desperately to ignore an almost constant, dull, niggling that there must be more to life.
-I was totally ignoring myself and wasn’t ever present in the life I was living.
+I was ignoring myself and wasn’t ever present in the life I was living.

-I indulged the idea for a spilt second but dismissed is even faster.
+I called my best friend and, as always, she spoke the wisdom I needed to hear.
+‘Quit’ she said, ‘Now.
+Today.
+Quit.
+Anything is better than this’.
+I indulged the idea for a split second but dismissed it even faster.
 Pride, fear, excuses; about money and security crept in.
 How would I pay the mortgage?
 How could I go from a manager on a decent salary to… nothing.
 What would people think of me?
 I couldn’t and told myself how irresponsible and stupid it was to even consider.

-It wasn’t until the next day a when I was sat in my living room, staring at the 4 walls, that I caught myself thinking – there must be more to life than this.
-I want more from life.
+It wasn’t until the next day a when I was sat in my living room, staring at the 4 walls, that I caught myself thinking – there must be more to life than this – I want more from life.

 Instant regret, fear and uncertainty flooded my veins.
 I left the office and got into my car ready for another Bristol to Plymouth drive and my head pounded with a pain I honestly hadn’t ever experienced before – ‘what the hell am I doing?’
 I literally shouted to myself out loud.

 Freedom!
 Possibility!
-What I was going to do and where I would end up, I had no idea but for the first time in years I felt something and that alone felt exhilarating.
+What I was going to do and where I would end up, I had no idea!
+But for the first time in years, I felt something… and that alone felt exhilarating.